whotracksme/whotracks.me/blog/generating_adblocker_filters.md

 With the right data, updated regularly, we believe it is possible to build powerful tools to help increase users' privacy.
-Knowing more about trackers, in real time, allows to provide better antitracking but can also *help* the tedious process of curating the filter lists.
+Knowing more about trackers, in real time, allows to provide better anti-tracking but can also *help* the tedious process of curating the filter lists.

 In this post we'd like to demonstrate how we can make use of the